Awannaphasch2016/TODO-Manager/PhDTODOs/RATODOs/fau_api_todo.md

             * how can state cause error?
         * fix the validate error.
             * then try to validate -> plan -> apply -> destroy
+        * configure the following services
+            * kinesis
+                * autoscale?
+                * what are options I can configure?
+            *

 * figure out a best way to manage account?
 * list services and names that I needs to create.